-95 Rhodes Trust Scholarships for African/International Students to Study at University of Oxford 2018
+Rhodes Trust Scholarships 2021 for African Students to Study at University of Oxford, UK

-The Rhodes Trust offers Postgraduate Scholarship Program for international students from select countries including Africans, to study at University of Oxford (See country list below).
+The Rhodes Trust offers Rhodes Trust Scholarships Postgraduate Scholarship Program for international students globally including Africans, to study at University of Oxford (See country list below).

 Offered Annually: Yes

 Eligible African Countries:

 - East Africa: Uganda, Tanzania, Rwanda, South Sudan and Burundi.
 Kenya.

 - West Africa: Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, the island of Saint Helena, Senegal, Sierra Leone, São Tomé and Principe and Togo.

 - Southern Africa: South Africa, Botswana, Lesotho, Malawi, Namibia and Swaziland), Zambia and Zimbabwe.
 See Countries specific criteria